Ran-Lew Dairy milk is wholesome and natural, pretty much the way it came out of the cow. And it's bottled right on the farm!

 We bottle whole, low-fat, and chocolate milk in gallon, half-gallon and pint containers on the farm.

-And now, cultured, all natural buttermilk in pints, quarts and half-gallons.
+And now, whole cultured buttermilk in pints, quarts and half-gallons.
 It's best in a biscuit!

 Ran-Lew Dairy Milk Company